rahulx-codes/react-handbook/04-Props/README.md

 }
 ```

-Props should never be modified.
+Props should be treated as read-only data.

 ---

-# Props Flow
+## Props Flow

 ```text
 Parent Component